IONOS-WordPress/cm4all-wp-impex/docs/gh-pages/src/migrating-content.md

   slice-0002-greysen-johnson-unsplash.jpg
   ```

-Thats it !
-If you import the slice file using Impex, the image will appear in the WordPress `uploads` directory and in the WordPress media page.
+If you import the slice file using ImpEx, the image will appear in the WordPress `uploads` directory and in the WordPress media page.
 If you referenced the image in your content, it will also appear in your imported pages/posts.

 > Remember: Content slices referencing media files should **ALWAYS** be imported **before** the attachment slices.
 >
 > This can be achieved by naming content slicing with a lower number than the media slices or - much simpler - keeping the content slices in a lower numbered `chunk-*` directory than the attachments.
 >
-> See [simple-import](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/impex-cli/tests/fixtures/simple-import) example for a full featured generated import at the [Impex Github page](https://github.com/IONOS-WordPress/cm4all-wp-impex).
+> See [simple-import](https://github.com/IONOS-WordPress/cm4all-wp-impex/tree/develop/impex-cli/tests/fixtures/simple-import) example for a full featured manually written import at the [ImpEx WordPress Plugin GitHub repository](https://github.com/IONOS-WordPress/cm4all-wp-impex).

 #### Adjusting attachment urls

 If you import posts referencing an image using relative paths, you will need to adjust the image url in your imported posts to the newly imported attachment.

-Suppose you have a various posts referencing an image in different ways :
+Suppose you have various posts referencing an image in different ways :

 ```html
 <!-- sub/page-one.html -->